rocdata/rocserver/docs/importers/kolibri_db.md

 1. Obtain the `channel_id` of the channel you want to import.
 You can find the a channel's ID from the URL when viewing the channel in Kolirbi or Kolibri Studio.
-2. Run the script in the [rocdata/contentcollections-kolibri](https://github.com/rocdata/contentcollections-kolibri) repository to obtain the kolibritrees JSON dump of the channel database:
+2. Run the script in the [rocdata/contentcollections-kolibri](https://github.com/rocdata/contentcollections-kolibri) repository to obtain the kolibritree JSON dump of the channel database:
    `./kolibri_db/reader.py --channel_id=<channel_id>`
 3. Import the channel as a content collection using the rocserver management command:
    ```